nzuzo-newsnet/mysite/articles/netabase_store/05-performance-optimization-and-zerocopy-api.md

 ## Introduction

 In the [previous article](./04-configuration-api-and-transaction-system.md), we explored the configuration and transaction systems.
-Now, in this final article, we'll examine the ultimate performance optimization: the zero-copy Redb backend.
+Now, in this final article, we'll examine the ultimate performance optimization: the [zero-copy][1] [Redb][2] backend.

 We'll see how to:
-- Eliminate deserialization overhead through zero-copy reads
+- Eliminate deserialization overhead through [zero-copy][1] reads
 - Achieve 10-50x performance improvements
-- Use lifetime tracking to safely borrow database memory
+- Use [lifetime][3] tracking to safely borrow database memory
 - Design explicit transaction APIs for batch operations

 ## The Performance Problem